 - Government benefits

 As citizens get more digitized, they demand better infrastructure, governance, and information from the government.
 Almost 130 countries across the world have online services.
-Digital transformation has enabled governments to cut labor costs while improving their service offerings.
+Digital transformation has enabled governments to cut labour costs while improving their service offerings.
 Improved efficiency, faster grievance disposal, and decreased paperwork are some outcomes of digital governments.

 5) Banking and Insurance

-Global consumer survey by Deloitte reveals that consumers expect their banks to behave like top technology brands.
+A global consumer survey by Deloitte reveals that consumers expect their banks to behave like top technology brands.
 Most of the digital engagement is for transactions.